lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 Please read and follow these instructions, and please tell me about any errors you recieve.

-1. file input must be one or more .csv files (no other formats)
+1. input file(s) must be one or more .csv files (no other formats)

-2. file input must be in a directory in S3
+2. input file(s) must be in a directory in an AWS S3 folder(directory)

-3. the tool is an AWS lambda function which is or operates like an api-endpoint
+3. this tool is an AWS lambda function which is or operates like an api-endpoint

-4. directories & api-input: the json input for the lambda function(or endpoint) must look like this
+4. json-input: the json input for the lambda function(or endpoint) must look like this:
 ```
 {
   "S3_BUCKET_NAME": "YOUR_S3_BUCKET_NAME_HERE",